 Receding Gums?
 Best Vitamins & Minerals to Implement Right Away

-Receding gums are one of the most frequent dental conditions.
+Receding gums are one of the most common dental conditions.
 More than 50% of people worldwide have gum recession affecting at least one tooth.

-There are two main culprits behind it: Plaque Buildup and Trauma to the gums.
+There are two main culprits behind it: plaque buildup and chronic trauma.

-The first step in dealing with receding gums is to identify and eliminate the root causes.
-This might mean brushing more gently, switching to a soft-bristled toothbrush, or addressing any underlying gum inflammation caused by gum disease.
+The first step to overcome receding gums is to spot and eliminate the root causes.
+This might mean brushing more gently, switching to a soft-bristled toothbrush, or treating any underlying gum disease.

-Chronic inflammation is the main mechanism behind gum recession.
-While inflammation is your body’s way of protecting you from harmful bacteria, if it becomes prolonged, it can actually do more harm than good.
+While inflammation is your body’s natural defense against harmful bacteria, when it becomes chronic, it can do more harm than good.

 Vitamin C: The Gum Vitamin